Tijana Dapčević

+She played the character of German-Macedonian Ula Buzalevska, one of the leading roles in Macedonian TV show Prespav in the period between 2017 and 2024.

 Early life

 Todevska was born in Skopje, at the time part of SFR Yugoslavia, to a Macedonian father Velko Todevski, a music teacher and a Bosnian Serb mother Brana, an opera singer.
 Her parents studied in Sarajevo, where they met.
 She has a younger sister Tamara, and is married to Milan Dapčević, a Serbian businessman.

 Career

-One of her hit songs is "Sve je isto, samo njega nema" (Everything Is the Same, Only He Is Gone), "he" being former President of Yugoslavia Josip Broz Tito.
+One of her hit songs is "Sve je isto, samo njega nema" (Everything Is the Same, Only He Is Gone) (2005), "he" being former President of Yugoslavia Josip Broz Tito.
+Dragan Brajović Braja wrote the lyrics and the music.
+The song is intended as a parody as it makes fun of the different nations that emerged from Yugoslavia.
+It contains verses in six different languages representing the respective mentalities: Bosnian, Croatian, Montenegrin, Macedonian, Slovene and Serbian.
+It additionally shared the stereotypical views of people speaking those languages, such as a Bosnian mocking an LGBTQIA+ person for wearing a bra and a Croat being negatively surprised by turbo folk songs played at every party.
+According to Tošić from Bosnian newspaper Express, the song was a reason for division between Yugonostalgics and capitalists.
+The music video opens with the singer pledging a Communist allegiance to her leader wearing a typical hat as she poses with a red star behind her.
+She then proceeds to serve as the news anchor for each respective country, reading from a piece of paper in front of a screen.
+During the bridge, a violin player appears, playing the instrument.

 She won the Sunčane Skale Festival in Herceg Novi in 2002 with the song "Negativ" (Negative), composed by Darko Dimitrov and included on her eponymous second studio album.
 She has also won first place on the Serbian Radio Festival-Feras in 2006 with the song "Julijana" (Juliana).

 In 2004, Dapčević provided vocals for "Kiša" (Rain), a song by Serbian rapper Dalibor Andonov Gru.
 Andonov and Dapčević recorded it as a rendition of the track "Kiša", which was originally released on Andonov's 2003 album Beograd (Belgrade).
 In contrast to the original song, which included solely elements of hip hop, the 2004 rework included motives previously seen in Dapčević's earlier work, dedicated more to pop music.

 At the 2006 Evropesma, Tijana was placed in eighth place receiving 27 points with the song "Greh" (Sin).
 The song was included on her next album Žute minute, which was released in the summer of 2007.